 As a generalization of $F$ and $T$, we can consider $n$-adic versions of $F$ and $T$.
 For every natural number $n\geq 2$, we define {\it standard $n$-adic intervals} as intervals of the form $[a/{n^b}, {(a+1)}/{n^b}]$ in $[0,1]$.
-The {\it ($n$-adic) Higman-Thompson groups} $F_{n}$ (resp.\ $T_n$) is a group of piecewise affine homeomorphisms of the unit interval $[0, 1]$ (resp.\ $S^1$), differentiable with derivatives of powers of $n$ on finitely many standard $n$-adic intervals (cf.\ \cite{Brown}, \cite{Higman}).
-By definition, $F_2$ and $T_2$ coincides with $F$ and $T$.
-We identify $n$-adic divisions of $[0,1]$ with finite rooted $n$-ary trees and represent elements of the $n$-adic Higman-Thompson groups by a pair of finite rooted $n$-ary trees with the same number of leaves.
-Figure~\ref{n_caret} shows a $2$-caret, a $3$-caret and an $n$-caret.
+The {\it ($n$-adic) Higman-Thompson group} $F_{n}$ (resp.\ $T_n$) is a group of homeomorphisms of $[0, 1]$ (resp.\ $S^1$), differentiable with derivatives of powers of $n$ on finitely many standard $n$-adic intervals (cf.\ Proposition 4.4 of \cite{Brown}).
+By definition, $F_2$ and $T_2$ coincide with $F$ and $T$.
+We note that $F_n$ is identified with the subgroup of $T_n$ consisting of elements that fix the basepoint of $S^1$.